San Cristobal de Las Casas, Mexico

 They settle in cheap inns to debate and conspire in bars, restaurants and craft centers or combinations of all, baptized as “Revolution” and with other names like that.

 These places are assumed now without fear.
-Ernesto Ledesma, psychologist and owner of the Tierra Adentro restaurant – one of the most emblematic – who works with two Zapatista cooperatives, the “Women by Dignity" and the "Calzado Factory 1 of January” explains that Zapatista tourists fall into two categories.
+Ernesto Ledesma, psychologist and owner of the Tierra Adentro restaurant – one of the most emblematic – who works with two Zapatista cooperatives, the “Women for its Dignity" and the "Calzado Factory 1 of Enero” explains that Zapatista tourists fall into two categories.

 Grease & Hats